Skip to main content

 Biography

-Katherine Fry is a Marie Skłodowska-Curie Global Fellow affiliated jointly with King’s College London and the University of California, Berkeley.
-Prior to taking up her individual fellowship, she was a lecturer in musicology at KCL with an emphasis on academic education, and before that a postdoctoral fellow on the ERC-funded project ‘Music in London 1800-1851’.
-She read music as an undergraduate at the University of Cambridge before completing an interdisciplinary MA in Critical Methodologies at KCL and returning to musicology for doctoral research.
-During the academic year 2022-23, Katherine is based in the department of music at UC Berkeley.
+Katherine Fry is a Marie Skłodowska-Curie Global Fellow at King’s College London, having recently undertaken a secondment in the department of Music at the University of California, Berkeley.
+She has held previous appointments as a Lecturer in Musicology at KCL with an emphasis on academic education, and as a postdoctoral fellow on the ERC-funded project ‘Music in London 1800-1851’.
+She read music as an undergraduate at the University of Cambridge before completing an MA and PhD at KCL.

 • Music and musical aesthetics in the long nineteenth century